 Mr. Ahn is a senior professional with over 17 years of experience in the field of finance as a trader, strategist, and system developer.
 He has an MBA from Kellogg School of Management, an MS in Computer Science from Illinois Institute of Technology, and a BA in Psychology from Northwestern University.
 He has had extensive experience teaching and tutoring high school and college students in computer programming courses.
 He is also the father of three, which is his greatest challenge.

 We are offering this opportunity to students in grades 3 through 8.
 The classes will be held at 10:00-10:45 a.m. in Room 3 (Computer Room), and if there are enough students interested, we will divide the class into two sections, with the older students meeting at 11:00-11:45 a.m.
+We can also offer a level 2 course for students who already enrolled in the fall version of this course.
 We can take a maximum of 15 students in each section.

 Here are the details

 Times: Saturdays, 10:00-10:45 (with a tentative second class 11:00-11:45)

 Cost: $10 per student